Top Tips for Roe Calling

 7) Use the Buttalo from inside a pocket to make it sound less shrill.

-8) Put in the ground work and if possible have an idea where your bucks can be found.
-This is half the battle.
+8) Finally, put in the ground work and if possible have an idea where your Roebuck can be found.
+This is half the battle, and be patient, sometimes Roebuck come from some considerable distance.

 Having shot a nice Roe Buck you might want some advice on how to measure it.
-Follow this link for guidlines: how-to-measure-a-trophy
+Follow this link for some simple guidlines: how-to-measure-a-trophy